statmlben/ensLoss/README.md

 ```
 To customize your experiment, please adjust the parameters in `argument` and `config`.

-> Note that the results regarding the compatibility of existing overfitting prevention methods in our paper can also be replicated with customized runs.
+> Note that the results regarding the compatibility of existing overfitting prevention methods in our paper can also be replicated with customized runs, see [main_reg.py](./main_reg.py).

 ## Benchmarks for Text Data